simplo/qtter/README.md

 https://github.com/simplo/qtter

 TO BE DONE
 1) compensate horizontale deformation (x rotatoin of the sheet on the camera plane) evaluating difference in size between upper and lower QRcode
 2) line guides on the screen and positoin detection in real time to be sure the image is captured at maximum size
 3) use a better webcam (4k?) or drive a reflex camera
 4) integrate kinect camera to cut parts of real body and face
+5) put the QRdetectioncode outside in engine to avoid TD freezing while computing